metaplex-foundation/digital-asset-rpc-infrastructure/README.md

 Because this is a multi component system the easiest way to develop or locally test this system is with docker but developing locally without docker is possible.

+#### Regenerating DB Types
+Edit the init.sql, then run `docker compose up db` Then with a local `DATABASE_URL` var exported like this `export DATABASE_URL=postgres://solana:solana@localhost/solana` you can run
+` sea-orm-cli generate entity -o ./digital_asset_types/src/dao --database-url $DATABASE_URL --with-serde both --expanded-format`

+If you need to install `sea-orm-cli` run `cargo install sea-orm-cli`.

 #### Developing Locally
  *Prerequisites*
  * A Postgres Server running with the database setup according to ./init.sql